1. ENJOY EACH OTHER

 In this constant go, go, go world it is easy to think resting is only for the lazy.
 In actual fact, resting is for the smart, the relaxed, the less stressed, the rejuvenated, the happy, the productive.
 Nothing is more important than YOU.
 Reward your body and mind for all their hard work and allow yourself time to rejuvenate and recover.
 Think of your mind and body as a rechargeable battery.
 If you never give them time to recharge they will eventually run out.
 Burn out is such a modern day epidemic and most of it is caused by the modern day mentality that our minds and bodies have a never ending supply of energy.
 Respect yourself and allow yourself to rest.
 Sleep in, have a nap during the day, go to bed early, don’t take work home, say no occasionally, ask for help, let the chores slide occasionally, take life less seriously, be light hearted, laugh.

-There is a reason Acupuncture is now synonymous with fertility, and that is because it works.
-Acupuncture helps to promote blood flow to the uterus, balance hormones and relax and calm your mind.
+Acupuncture may help promote blood flow to the uterus, balance hormones and relax and calm your mind.
 Tips on finding the right Acupuncturist to assist your fertility journey:Ensure registration with AHPRA (Australia only).

 Ensure they are experienced and passionate about fertility.

 Are they happy to work in with a specialist if necessary?